-Social Security Disabilty benefits for AsthmaAbout 25 million Americans suffer from asthma, a chronic respiratory disease that causes a person’s airways to narrow and become inflamed.
-This condition not only makes it difficult to breathe but it can also leave an individual in a situation where they are potentially unable to work.
+Social Security Disability benefits for AsthmaOver 27 million Americans suffer from asthma.
+Asthma is a chronic respiratory disease that narrows a person’s airways and causes inflammation.
+This condition not only makes it difficult to breathe, but it can also leave a patient unable to work.

-Causes and Symptoms
+Causes and Symptoms of Asthma

-The medical community does not know for certain what causes asthma, but the predominant thought is that it’s probably some combination of genetics and environmental factors that brings on the disorder.
-Allergies also seem to play a role and working in an environment that’s heavy with dust and fumes can certainly aggravate the condition.
+Allergies also seem to play a role, and working in an environment heavy with dust and fumes can certainly aggravate the condition.

-As with many diseases, asthma symptoms can vary from person to person, but in general, they include
+As with many diseases, asthma symptoms can vary from person to person, but in general, they include:

 • Recurring coughing and wheezing